threefoldtech/TFGRID/wiki/_archive/tfgrid_roadmap_dontuse.md

 ### Storage (uses SU)

-- flist_fs : deduped imutable filesystem
+- zos_fs : deduped imutable filesystem
 - zmount : a part of a SSD (fast disk), mounted underneith your zmachine
 - zstor_fs : unbreakable storage system (secondary storage only)
 - zdb : the lowest level storage primitive, is a key value stor, used underneith other storage mechanisms typically